A few elements such as loneliness, anxiety and strong feelings of love will prevent you from getting over your ex.

 Being out of a toxic relationship and dwelling on the past, you can easily mix being in love with a trauma bond.

-Having feelings for your ex and being around them, won’t help you to forget your ex.
+Having feelings for your ex and being around them, will make you even more confused.

 Every little activity that you do will remind you something of your relationship.